-- (1) Tap $\boxed{\mathbb{A}^2}$ to change a row from the Text Input mode to the Calculation Input mode. - If the cursor is located in a line that already contains input data, place the cursor at the end of the line, tap [Insert] and then [Calculation Row].
+- (1) Tap [A/] to change a row from the Text Input mode to the Calculation Input mode. - If the cursor is located in a line that already contains input data, place the cursor at the end of the line, tap [Insert] and then [Calculation Row].
 This inserts a calculation row on the next line. - (2) Use the soft keyboard or keypad keys to input the mathematical expression you want. - Mathematical expression input techniques are identical to those in the Main application.
-See Chapter 2 for more information.
+See Chapter 2 for more information. - (3) Press (SE) after inputting an expression to display its result.

-• If you want to input an expression without displaying its result, do not press .
-Instead, tap [Insert] and then [Text Row] to input a text row.
+• If you want to input an expression without displaying its result, do not press Explain to instead, tap [Insert] and then [Text Row] to input a text row.
 Or you could change the current row from a calculation row to a text row by tapping while the cursor is in the row.

-If you edit the expression in an existing calculation row and then press (m), all of the expressions following the line you edited are re-calculated and their results are refreshed.
+• If you edit the expression in an existing calculation row and then press (x), all of the expressions following the line you edited are re-calculated and their results are refreshed.
 Even mathematical expressions you originally input into the eActivity without calculating their results are calculated, and their results appear.

-Changing "10 \Rightarrow b" to "20 \Rightarrow b" in the example below and pressing \rightleftharpoons causes all of the expressions under "20 \Rightarrow b" to be re-calculated.
+Changing "10 $\Rightarrow$ b" to "20 $\Rightarrow$ b" in the example below and pressing ex causes all of the expressions under "20 $\Rightarrow$ b" to be re-calculated.